trilitech/tezos-developer-docs/src/pages/docs/dapp-development/build-your-first-dapp/build-your-first-dapp.md

+---
+id: build-your-first-dapp
-# Build your first dapp on Tezos
+title: Build your first dapp on Tezos
+slug: /build-your-first-dapp
+authors: Claude Barde
+---

 A decentralized application or dapp is an application that connects to a blockchain and provides services that are related to the blockchain it connects to.